 As far back as he can remember, Petersen was always banging on a piano in the living room of his childhood home, pretending to read sheet music.
 It was only natural for his mother to channel her son’s energy toward piano—unlocking an extraordinary natural talent.

 Petersen graduated cum laude from Harvard at age 19 with a Bachelor of Liberal Arts in Social Science and did his undergraduate and graduate music studies at the Juilliard School, the former as a recipient of the prestigious Kovner Fellowship.
-He is pursuing an Artist Diploma at the Juilliard School and was awarded an Avery Fisher Career Grant in 2018.
+He received an Artist Diploma at the Juilliard School and was awarded an Avery Fisher Career Grant in 2018.

 An avid traveler, Petersen’s emerging career frequently takes him abroad, where he sets out to discover new foods and meet locals as eagerly as he performs for new audiences.
 Overseas engagements include recitals at the Musica e Arte Festival in Tolentino, Italy, Verbier Festival in Verbier, Switzerland, and Euro Arts Music Festival in Leipzig, Germany.